cosmos-for/colottery/README.md

 ## Use Cases

-### Create Smart Wallet (Smallet)

-Users can create a smart contract wallet called "Smallet," which serves as a container for all their assets.

-### Buy `Lottery` (Betting)
+### Buy `Lottery` ticket

 Users can buy tickets for the corresponding lottery from the "Lottery" list.
 Once the deadline for a "Lottery" is reached, no further bets can be placed.
 Upon successful betting, users will receive an NFT for the current round.

 ### Draw `Lottery`

-`LoDAO` will conduct the draw for each round at 22:00 on the day of the deadline.
+`Platform` will conduct the draw for each round at 22:00 on the day of the deadline.
 The winner will be randomly selected from the buyers

 ### Claim `Lottery`

 After the `Lottery` draw, the winner can claim the prize for the current round.
-If the user hasn't created the smart contract wallet `Smallet`, they will be prompted to do so.
-If the user chooses to create `Smallet`, they can receive the "Lottery" into it; otherwise, it will be received in the current account.
+User can withdraw funds from `Lottery` contract and transfer it to another.

+### Withdraw `Lottery` funds

+The winner of `Lottery` can withdraw the funds in `Lottery`

-### Send `Lottery`
+### Transfer `Lottery`

 The NFT voucher for purchasing `Lottery` and the winning `Lottery` can be traded.

 ### Query `Lottery`

-The `Lottery`` list is categorized as DAY, MONTH, and YEAR.
+The `Lottery` list is categorized as DAY, MONTH, and YEAR.
 It can be filtered to show whether the draw has been conducted.

-Users can query the betting situation for a specific `Lottery`,including the total prize amount, the number of participants, and the winner (if `Lottery` has already drawed).
+Users can query the play situation for a specific `Lottery`,including the total prize amount, the number of participants, and the winner (if `Lottery` has already drawed).

 ## Architecture Diagram